 Disabled, ill or injured and looking for work

-We provide financial support and other assistance to people with disability, illness or injury to help you find and keep a job or study.
+We provide financial support and other assistance to people with disability, illness or injury to help you study or find and keep a job.

 Pensioner Education Supplement helps students improve their chance of finding a job through study by helping with the ongoing costs of full time or part time study in a secondary or tertiary course.